On vanishing of Kronecker coefficients: Kronecker coefficients with P-formulae

-Towards that end, we first derive a sufficient condition on the marginals $(\lambda^T, \mu^T, \pi^T)$ such that any compatible point set is necessarily a pyramid (and hence Corollary~\ref{cor:upper and lower match} is applicable).
-Adapting the approach of \cite{brunetti}, consider the marginals of a point set $P$ such that $P_r \subseteq P \subsetneq P_{r+1}$, where
+For this, we first derive a sufficient condition on the marginals $(\lambda^T, \mu^T, \pi^T)$ such that any compatible point set is necessarily a pyramid (and hence \ref{cor:upper and lower match} is applicable).
+Adapting the approach of \cite{brunetti}, we consider a point set $P$ such that $P_r \subseteq P \subsetneq P_{r+1}$, where

-denotes the simplex of side length $r \geq 1$.
-For any such point set, we can compute the projection of its \emph{barycenter} $b_P := \sum_{p \in P} p$ onto the diagonal $(1,1,1)$ in the following way:
+denotes the \emph{simplex} of side length $r \geq 1$.
+Let $n$ denote the total number of points in $P$.
+Then the projection of the \emph{barycenter} $b_P := \sum_{p \in P} p$ of $P$ onto the diagonal $(1,1,1)$ can be computed as follows:

+where $b_r$ denotes the barycenter of the simplex $P_r$.
+Note that this formula depends only $n$, the number of points in the point set $P$.
+We can thus define a function $p(n)$ by~\ref{eq:barycenter definition}, first for all $n$ such that $\lvert P_r \rvert \leq n < \lvert P_{r+1} \rvert$, and then, by varying $r$, for all $n$.
+Explicitly,